-The Company is a holding company and has no physical presence, therefore it has no direct impact on the environment, or interaction with communities, other than through its subsidiary company.
-The details of how that company engages with the environment and the communities in the region in which it operates can be found in the individual financial statements of that company.
-The principal subsidiary of the Company is listed in note 12 to these Financial Statements.
+The Company is a holding company and has no physical presence, therefore it has no direct impact on the environment, or interaction with communities, other than through its subsidiary companies.
+The details of how those companies engage with the environment and the communities in the regions in which they operate can be found in the individual financial statements of those companies.
+The details of the direct subsidiary of the Company are listed in note 8 to these Financial Statements.